baltimore-sun-data/2018-voter-registration/readme.md

 The files in the `input/` folder correspond exactly to the columns in the PDF reports.
 The PDFs for each month and year are in the `pdf/` folder, for reference.

+## Community Contributions

+There are many angles to explore with this data, beyond just the ones we looked into for our story.

+**Have something to contribute?** Send us a [pull request](https://github.com/baltimore-sun-data/2018-voter-registration/pulls) or contact us on Twitter [@baltsundata](https://twitter.com/baltsundata) or via email (address linked above).
+We'll make a `community contributions` folder to store your analysis.
+You can also fork your own copy of this repo to your own account.

 ## Licensing

 All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
 The data files are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.